ST10084788/APDS7311_POE/README.md

 *** I have also uploaded a pdf called, "ST10084788_APDS7311-POE", which contains all information necessary for this submission, this pdf also conatins screenshots of the application.

+*** I have also uploaded a video called, "ST10084788_DemoVideo", which is a demo video of the application.

 Connection string to MongDB: mongodb+srv://user:password2023@testdb.gdzzqbi.mongodb.net/?retryWrites=true&w=majority

 Contact Information